 - Other defenses to contract.

-When is a Separation Agreement a Good Idea?
+Is a Separation Agreement a Good Idea?

 We recommend separation agreements in cases where there is a certain level of trust between the parties and your spouse is a personally and financially responsible individual with good credit.
 In other words, a spouse that never pays their own bills is not a good candidate for a contract.
 If your Spouse responds only to force, then a Separation Agreement settlement is not the best choice.

 Separation Agreements are also somewhat less effective in regard to child custody as the Custody Provisions are not binding upon a Court and are not typically enforce by local police.
 Complicated or high value property divisions may also be poor candidates for Separation Agreements as the enforcement mechanisms are weaker and some third parties may not be as willing to recognize the contract.

 Separation Agreements are typically less expensive than Consent Order settlements.
 Naturally longer periods of negotiation or frequent revisions can cause the negotiation or preparation of a Separation Agreement to become expensive, however on average any Court action, even through consent will incur higher legal fees.
 The advantages of Consent Orders (which are Court Orders containing the settlement terms entered by Consent without a trial) are that they are easier to enforce via Show Cause Actions, quicker to enforce, less expensive to enforce, and carry the threat of jail in a contempt action for violation of a Court Order.

 By comparison, if either one of you violates the terms of a Separation Agreement, the victim would have to sue for a Breach of Contract, prove damages, and /or seek to enforce the terms at issue or seek to nullify the Agreement.
 This will normally involve more legal work, time, and expense than a show cause filed to enforce a Court Order.

 Get a Marriage Settlement Agreement to Help Your Case